Inrix retains bankers to file for 2013 IPO: WSJ

 The company, spun off from Microsoft Corp (MSFT.O) and known for its mobile app Inrix Traffic, could raise up to $100 million in its IPO, WSJ said, quoting sources familiar with the matter. r.reuters.com/duw23t

-Inrix’s client FleetMatics Group Plc FLTX.N, which offers GPS fleet tracking software to small and medium-sized businesses that own fleets of commercial vehicles, listed its shares on the New York Stock Exchange last week, raising about $133 million.
+Inrix’s Irish rival FleetMatics Group Plc FLTX.N, which offers GPS fleet tracking software to small and medium-sized businesses that own fleets of commercial vehicles, listed its shares on the New York Stock Exchange last week, raising about $133 million.

 Inrix declined to comment on the WSJ report.

-(This story was corrected in paragraph 3 to say Fleetmatics is an Inrix client, not a rival.
-The story was earlier corrected to say Inrix’s mobile application is called Inrix Traffic and not Traffic.)
+(The story corrects paragraph 2 to say the company’s mobile app is called Inrix Traffic and not Traffic.)

 Reporting by Sayantani Ghosh in Bangalore; Editing by Supriya Kurane